 - Drive from unknown uncertainty toward known variability by utilizing artificial intelligence (AI) and machine learning (ML) for better predictions.

 For this blog, I want to focus on the first and last bullet points.
-I will focus on other bullet points in later blogs.

-Deterministic to Resilient
+Deterministic to resilient

 The reason we have “unknown uncertainty” is that all traditional planning tools use master data extracted from ERP systems and other data stores.
 Not only are these master data values often incorrect, ERP systems are also deterministic, meaning they contain only one value for any number of parameters used for planning.
 Despite knowing that all these parameter values change depending on operating conditions.
 However, as neither ERP nor planning systems capture the variability of these parameters, we end up with unknown uncertainty.
 So, we cannot look toward traditional planning tools to solve this problem.